-Many motorcycle owners change or customize their bikes to transform them from a stock manufactured product to a unique one based upon their preferences.
+Many motorcycle owners customize their bikes to transform them from a stock manufactured product to a unique one.
 Motorcycle customizations can involve paint styles, engine sizes or general bolt-on accessories, but all can affect the value of the bike.
 Here are a few things to think about before customizing your motorcycle:

-When you're adding custom equipment to your motorcycle, the individual items add an enhancement value.
+When you're adding custom equipment to your motorcycle, each item adds an enhancement value.
 For example, you may install a $700 new aftermarket exhaust system to your motorcycle, but the actual added value to the motorcycle may be less than $700.
 Why?
 If you add that new aftermarket exhaust system to your motorcycle, you must first remove the exhaust system that was previously attached to the motorcycle.
 In addition to the cost of the customized part being added, the age and condition of the motorcycle are also considered when determining the enhancement value.

 Before adding new items to your motorcycle, think about how they will impact your bike's value.
 For instance, a windshield added to a motorcycle that did not have one on the base model, has a different enhancement value than a windshield of a different size, shape or color added to a motorcycle that already had one installed by the manufacturer.